Munich Fire Department: Fire Station 6 – Pasing

 Fire station in Pasing (48.15807°N 11.45307°E) began its service in 1979.
 It includes a workshop and warehouse building next to the station house.
 In this fire station, a department for preventive fire protection is housed, which carries out regular safety inspections and also gives advice in the case of identified deficiencies.
 In addition, the entire rescue medical education and training of the Munich Fire Department takes place in Pasing, which includes the training of rescue workers, paramedics, paramedic assistants including rescue assistants.
-In addition, also first-aid courses and training on automated external defibrillators are offered.
+In addition, first-aid courses and training on automated external defibrillators are offered.
 In such cases, the fire station also works closely with the Ludwig Maximilian University of Munich in the further education of medical students, emergency physicians and other rescue service employees.
 Furthermore, one of the three respiratory protection workshops is located in Pasing, as well as the special equipment warehouse (warehouse for emergency aid).
 The latter mainly contains cots, sandbags, pumps, food containers and other material that can be acquired in a very short time.

 In addition to the "classic" fire fighting vehicles found at the fire station, Pasing also houses various transport trucks, such as a roll off and multi bucket trucks, forklifts, wheel loaders and a fire department crane KW50.
 Furthermore, a heavy rescue vehicle, a device car for respirator/radiation protection, a large capacity ambulance, a water rescue trolley for the diver unit, as well as a tank fire truck 20/40-SL and a trolley "Großlüfter" (industrial fan) are stationed there.

 The fleet is additional supported by a small alarm vehicle and the emergency ambulance vehicle of the station, which stand at the Pasing hospital.
 Fire Station 6 also has an intensive incubator for relocating newborns using RTW.
 Furthermore, training takes place at the fire station 6 for fire fighter divers and diving instructors.